 - Ad Relevance: Does the ad make sense to appear when someone searches for a particular keyword?

-- Landing Page Experience: Does the information on the landing page correspond to what the ad is offering, and vice versa?
+- post-click landing page Experience: Does the information on the post-click landing page correspond to what the ad is offering, and vice versa?

 To learn more about Quality Score, read the rest of Jacob’s post here.

 If your ad click-through rate is low, the cause is likely one of two culprits;

 - Traffic quality: More impressions are only positive if they’re the right impressions.
 As in, you could be targeting the wrong people, times, locations, keywords.
 You could also be the victim of a spam network, which publishes your ads on poor quality pages which visitors are tricked into clicking.

 - Ad creative: How compelling is your ad?
 How eye-catching is it?
 Have you quickly and clearly conveyed the benefit of claiming your offer?
 If you’re creating a paid search ad, consider using extensions to make your creative more clickable.
 If you’re creating a display ad, consider using motion or color to get the ad to “pop” from a neutrally colored background, which is what most websites use.
 Take some inspiration from these creative ad examples and these skyscraper ads.

 Problem: My campaign conversion rate is below average

 Nobody likes being below average, and the label is only half of it.
 Below average conversion rates usually translate to missed objectives and poor outcomes.
 If people are clicking on your ad, but your conversion rate is low, what could be the issue?

 If session time is low, the issue is likely message match.
 This is the process of meeting the expectation set in the ad on the post-click landing page.
 If your ad makes mention of a discount on a magazine subscription, your post-click landing page should convey that.
 The headline should match, and images, colors too — your prospect shouldn’t question whether they’re in the right place.
 Here’s an example from the Wall Street Journal: